GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Experiments

-\bb (1) NCAA College Basketball\footnote{ {\url{https://www.ncaa.com/sports/basketball-men/d1}}} (\textit{Basketball} and \textit{Basketball finer}) includes outcomes of matches from seasons 1985-2014.
-We construct two separate digraphs for each season, a regular version and a ``finer" version introduced in the last paragraph. \bb(2) England Football Premier League\footnote{ {\url{https://www.premierleague.com/}}} (\textit{Football} and \textit{Football finer}) contains match results for six seasons, from 2009 to 2014, between 20 teams.
-As in NCAA College Basketball, we construct two separate digraphs for each season. \bb (3) Animal Dominance Network (\textit{Animal}) \cite{hobson2015social} describes the number of net aggressive wins of 21 captive monk parakeets. \bb (4) Microsoft Halo 2 Tournament on Head-to-Head Games (\textit{HeadToHead}) collects game outcomes during the Beta testing period for the Xbox game Halo 2\footnote{Credits for using the Halo 2 Beta data set are given to Microsoft Research Ltd. and Bungie.}. \bb (5) Faculty Hiring Networks (\textit{Faculty: Business}, \textit{Faculty: CS} and \textit{Faculty: History}) \cite{clauset2015systematic} contains three North American academic hiring networks tracking the flow of academics between universities. \bb (5) Lead-Lag Relationships on Stocks (\textit{Finance}) \cite{bennett2021detection} contains lead-lag relationships on 1315 stocks from 2001-2019.
-An edge $(i,j)$ in the digraph encodes the $t$-value of the coefficient in the regression of the daily returns of stock $i$ on the lag-1 (previous day) returns of stock $j$.
+\item Microsoft Halo 2 Tournament on Head-to-Head Games (\textit{HeadToHead}) collects game outcomes during the Beta testing period for the Xbox game Halo 2\footnote{Credits for using the Halo 2 Beta data set are given to Microsoft Research Ltd. and Bungie.}. \item Faculty Hiring Networks (\textit{Faculty: Business}, \textit{Faculty: CS} and \textit{Faculty: History}) \cite{clauset2015systematic} contains three North American academic hiring networks tracking the flow of academics between universities.

+\item Lead-Lag Relationships on Stocks (\textit{Finance}) \cite{bennett2021detection} contains lead-lag relationships on 1315 stocks from 2001-2019.
+An edge $(i,j)$ in the digraph encodes the $t$-value of the coefficient in the regression of the daily returns of stock $i$ on the lag-1 (previous day) returns of stock $j$. \end{itemize}

 Table \ref{tab:data sets} gives the number of nodes ($n$), the number of directed edges ($|\mathcal{E}|$), the number of reciprocal edges ($|\mathcal{E}^r|$) (self-loops are counted once and for $ u \ne v$, a reciprocal edge $u\rightarrow v, v\rightarrow u$ is counted twice) and their percentage among all edges, for the real-world networks, illustrating the variability in network size and density (defined as ${|\mathcal{E}|}/[{n(n-1)}]$).
 When input features are unavailable, we stack the real and imaginary parts of the top $K$ eigenvectors of $(\mathbf{A}-\mathbf{A}^\top)\cdot i$ in line with the protocol in \cite{cucuringu2020hermitian} for GNNs.
 We report the embedding dimension $d$.